ncase/blog/src/posts/backlog.md

 [^infanticide]: Christian argument for consequentialist morality: "Judge a tree by its fruit".
 Utilitarian argument for (acting as if) heaven/hell are real: [Pascal's Wager](https://en.wikipedia.org/wiki/Pascal%27s_wager).
 If it's noble to sacrifice one's life to save others' lives, it must be nobler to sacrifice one's _after_-life to save others' afterlives.
 Assume 100% of babies go to heaven.
 Generously assume 90% of adults go to heaven.
 So if you kill 50 babies, you go to Hell, but 5 others who otherwise wouldn't go to heaven: Net +4 souls saved, and you'll be rewarded in the _after_-after-life!

-[^separatism]: The argument for white nationalism is pointing at how the Black/Latino crime rates are higher than whites.
-Counter-argument: that applies even more for men vs women, so that argument would also recommend women secede from men (we already have IVF, and soon we'll have IVG, to make sperm from female cells).
+[^separatism]: Common argument for white nationalism: Black/Latino crime rates are higher than whites', so "let's separate".
+Counter-argument: men's crime rates are also higher than women's, so that argument also implies women should secede from men (which is possible: we have IVF, and soon we'll have IVG, to make sperm from female cells).
 Counter-counter-argument: _YES._ Hence, White Nationalist Lesbian Separatism.

 . . .